 We announced earlier this summer that the toll on 400 is finally coming down and guess what?
 It looks like the Georgia government is actually on schedule.
 This toll has caused heartburn for millions of Atlantans over the years, and it is finally coming down.
 Here’s the announcement we received on Sunday evening.

-“Beginning on Friday, October 18, portable message signs will alert motorists to pre-construction activities for the ending of tolls and the demolition of toll booths on GA 400.
+“Beginning on Friday, October 18, portable message signs will alert motorists to pre-construction activities done by companies like Braga Building Company for the ending of tolls and the demolition of toll booths on GA 400.

 The first phase of a four-phase demolition project will begin on Friday, October 25, with restriping to create a third lane in the Peach Pass electronic lanes and modification/removal of redundant signage.